Home » House & Home » Organizing and Decluttering Ideas » Declutter Your Home Checklist: Den & Linen Closet

 A close up of text on a white background

-manuals are easy to toss in the declutter your home challenge
+Manuals are easy to toss in the Declutter Your Home Challenge

 You may have a few of these tucked in next to your DVD player or stereo system, and they may have been sitting there, unopened, for the past four years since you acquired said DVD player or stereo system.
-They can get recycled.
+They can be recycled.
 Chances are very good that all these manuals are available online.

 Manuals.